asherikov/staticoma/README.md

 2. It could be interesting to consider migration from YAML to jsonnet.
 Jsonnet is a data templating language (https://jsonnet.org/) which has build-in JSON merging functionality and a lot of other functions.
-Reference jsonnet implementation is in C++ which would be easy to integrate and provides cli utility that can be used in cmake functions and a library that can be used in parameter consumers for launch-time parameter composition.